- Posted by Boris Vezmar

 DevOps brings current buzz in the IT world.
 In many cases, it means an entirely new mindset that requires both software development and operations teams to collaboratively pay attention to the full cycle of an application or service, coordinating their activities to allow more frequent releases of software code into production.

 Today’s marketplace is driven by ever-increasing demands for features, speed and reliability and IT must continuously deliver new value without disruption to customers’ experience.
 It isn’t limited to surface changes such as one or two processes but, rather, a fundamental shift in the software companies.
 It is all about building and delivering better quality software and systems that scale, last and more reliably.

->

-> The principles that make DevOps work are far from new and SuperAdmins’ experience has shown certain qualities of that mindset.
+The principles that make DevOps work are far from new and SuperAdmins’ experience has shown certain qualities of that mindset.
 We all know that fixing bugs in production is crazy expensive: 150 times more than earlier in the development lifecycle.
-Idea about DevOps probably began from companies needs to speed up the pace in which they were able to launch their software, so they start to redefine how their teams operate and collaborate.
+The idea about DevOps probably began from companies’ needs to speed up the pace in which they were able to launch their software, so they start to redefine how their teams operate and collaborate.

->

-> “DevOps is the practice of operations and development engineers participating together in the entire lifecycle, from design through the development process to production support.”
+“DevOps is the practice of operations and development engineers participating together in the entire lifecycle, from design through the development process to production support.”